Noisy Stabilizer Formalism: Introduction

 \section{Introduction}

-The classical description of compound quantum systems consisting of multiple components is in general difficult due to the exponential scaling of Hilbert space dimension with the number of systems.
-This provides a severe hindrance in our understanding of large-scale quantum systems, and the classical simulation of multi-system states and processes.
-Nevertheless, several methods to efficiently describe and simulate certain classes of quantum states, operations and measurements have been developed and utilised.
-One prominent example that has found multiple applications in quantum information theory and quantum technologies are stabilizer or graph states \cite{nielsen_chuang_2010, stabilizer_gottesman, hein_multiparty_2004, hein_entanglement_2006}, and their manipulation by Clifford operations and Pauli measurements.
+The classical description of compound quantum systems consisting of multiple components is in general difficult due to the exponential scaling of the Hilbert space dimension with the number of systems.
+This provides a severe hindrance to our understanding of large-scale quantum systems, and the classical simulation of multi-system states and processes.
+Nevertheless, several methods to efficiently describe and simulate certain classes of quantum states, operations and measurements have been developed and utilized.
+Prominent examples that have found multiple applications in quantum information theory and quantum technologies are stabilizer or graph states \cite{nielsen_chuang_2010, stabilizer_gottesman, hein_multiparty_2004, hein_entanglement_2006} and their manipulation by Clifford operations and Pauli measurements.
 Rather than describing the state vector with its exponentially many coefficients directly, one specifies the state using its Pauli stabilizers, where only linearly many stabilizers are required.
 One can also update these stabilizers when performing Clifford operations and Pauli measurements, leading to the Gottesman-Knill theorem \cite{gottesman_1998, aaronson_2004, anders_2006, nest_gottesman} stating that all quantum computations consisting of such operations only can be efficiently simulated classically.
-Stabilizer states described by Pauli stabilizers are (up to local unitary operations) equivalent to so-called graph states \cite{hein_multiparty_2004, hein_entanglement_2006}, which have found many applications in measurement-based quantum computation \cite{briegel_measurement_based_2009, raussendorf_measurement}, quantum error correction \cite{pirker_construction_2017, schlingemann_error}, secret sharing \cite{markham_graph, bell_experimental_2014} or quantum metrology \cite{shettell_graph}.
+Stabilizer states described by Pauli stabilizers are (up to local unitary operations) equivalent to so-called graph states \cite{hein_multiparty_2004, hein_entanglement_2006}, which have found many applications in measurement-based quantum computation \cite{briegel_measurement_based_2009, raussendorf_measurement}, quantum error correction \cite{pirker_construction_2017, schlingemann_error}, secret sharing \cite{markham_graph, bell_experimental_2014} and quantum metrology \cite{shettell_graph}.